segni-tafesse/ethio_agri_smart/lib/data/pear.md

 5. Cutworms: Cutworms are the larvae of certain moth species.
 They hide in the soil during the day and emerge at night to feed on the stems of young pea plants, causing them to wilt or die.
 Protect young plants by using physical barriers like cardboard collars or by applying biological controls containing beneficial nematodes.

 6. Wireworms: Wireworms are the larvae of click beetles.
 These slender, yellowish-brown pests can cause damage to pea seeds and seedlings by feeding on them.
 To manage wireworms, you can practice crop rotation, as they are less likely to persist in areas where legumes were not grown.
-Additionally, tilling the soil before planting can help expose and remove wireworms.

 # Pesticides